 Project Management is both an art and a science.
 It combines strict rules with a whole lot of gut feel in new situations.
 It can be a very rewarding job.
 Unfortunately, many tedious and menial chores fill the to‑do lists of project managers.
-These dreadfully mind‑numbing duties usually do not need human judgement and can be classified as toil.
-So why not reduce toil, as it does not bring value and saps precious time, energy and morale?
+These dreadfully mind‑numbing duties usually do not need human judgment and can be classified as toil.
+So why not reduce toil, as it does not bring value and saps precious time, energy, and morale?

 There are four telltale signs of toil.
 The closer your tasks match the following descriptions, the more likely they are toil:

 No enduring value

 If all remain in the same state after finishing your task, it means that it was toil.
 If the task produced permanent results it probably hasn’t toiled.
 Some tedious work that produces tangible results and builds value can be taken for toil, but it is not.

 A task performed for the first or second time does not toil.
 Toil is something that you do over and over again.
 If you are solving an unusual problem or inventing a new solution it does not toil.

 The work could, and probably should be done by a machine.
 If the task requires human judgment, it does not toil.

 The work requires hands-on time that could be better spent elsewhere.
 Starting processes from prepared templates saves time.
 But if it requires direct involvement it still qualifies as toil.

 Reducing toil is important, as it is the single most important factor limiting growth.
 An increased workload can be a cap for growing the business.
 If you do not curb the toil in your workflow, you will have problems looming around the corner.

 There are several steps that you can take to tackle the ever-growing toil problem: